Skip to main content

 Biography

-Wallace Golding is a rhetorical critic and historian of race and reparative justice and a doctoral candidate in the Department of Communication.
-He also holds a graduate minor in the Department of African American Studies.
-His work is animated by questions of how non-dominant individuals and groups deploy political language to define their identities, challenge dominant understandings of citizenship and belonging, and advocate change in democratic practice and policy, as well as how these political languages evolve over time and space.
-His dissertation investigates the rhetorical history of Black reparations advocacy in the U.S. from emancipation to the present.
+Wallace S. Golding (he/him) is a rhetorical historian and critic of race and reparative justice and a doctoral candidate in the Department of Communication.
+He also holds a graduate minor in African American Studies.
+Wallace studies the evolution of activists' political languages as they have sought to critique dominant understandings of citizenship and belonging, define their identities, and advocate change in democratic practice and policy.
+His dissertation investigates the rhetorical history of land-based Black reparations claims from emancipation to the present.

 Research Interests